Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: Introduction

 where the sum runs over proper colorings $\kappa$ of $G$.

-Chromatic symmetric functions form an important class within the theory of symmetric functions.
-A major line of research concerns positivity problems: for any basis $b_\lambda$ of the vector space of symmetric functions, a symmetric function is \emph{$b$-positive} if all its $b$-coefficients are nonnegative.
-Among the various bases, Schur functions~$s_\lambda$ are regarded as ``the most prominent'', and Schur positivity connects combinatorics, representation theory, and geometry.
-For instance, when a symmetric function is Schur positive, its Schur coefficients often encode the multiplicities of irreducibles in some natural representations, see \citet{Mac95B,Sta99B} and \citet{Sag01B}.
+A major line of research on chromatic symmetric functions concerns positivity.
+Given a basis $\{b_\lambda\}$ of the vector space $\Lambda$ of symmetric functions, a symmetric function is \emph{$b$-positive} if all its coefficients in this basis are nonnegative.
+The Schur basis is one of the most prominent bases of $\Lambda$; see \citet{Mac95B}.
+Schur positivity connects combinatorics, representation theory, and geometry because Schur coefficients often record multiplicities of irreducible representations; see \citet{Sta81,Sta99B,Sag01B}.
+The basis of elementary symmetric functions $\{e_\lambda\}$ is also important, and every $e$-positive symmetric function is Schur positive \cite{Sta99B}.

-\citet{Sta98} called a graph $G$ $b$-positive if $X_G$ is $b$-positive, and showed that every Schur positive graph satisfies the ``\emph{nice property}'', characterized by the existence of certain stable partitions. \Citet{LLYZ24X} strengthened the nice property to the \emph{strongly nice property} by counting the number of certain stable partitions, proving that the Schur positivity implies strongly niceness, which in turn implies niceness.
+A graph $G$ is \emph{$b$-positive} if $X_G$ is $b$-positive. \citet{Sta95} reformulated a conjecture of \citet{SS93} as the assertion that the chromatic symmetric function of the incomparability graph of every $(3+1)$-free poset is $e$-positive.
+The weaker conclusion of Schur positivity was established by \citet{Gas96}.
+The stronger assertion, known as the \emph{Stanley--Stembridge conjecture}, was recently proved by \citet{Hik25}.
+Typical examples include unit interval graphs, also called claw-free interval graphs, such as complete graphs, paths, lollipops, and $K$-chains; see \citet{Ale21,Dv18,GS01,SW16}. \citet[p.~187]{Sta95} also asked, ``Which $X_G$ is $e$-positive?''
+Considerable progress has been made on this question; see \citet{WZ25,TV26-vglue} and the references therein.

+Another major conjecture, posed by \citet{Sta98} and attributed there to \citeauthor{Gas99}, asserts that every claw-free graph is Schur positive; see also \cite{Gas99}.
+This conjecture remains open.
+Among results not obtained through $e$-positivity, \citet{Sv25} proved Schur positivity for generalized net graphs.
+For graph families that may contain claws, \citet{WW20} characterized the Schur-positive complete bipartite and tripartite graphs, and \citet{Sv26X} extended this classification to all complete multipartite graphs. \citet{TW23X} established Schur positivity for the spiders $S(a,2,1)$ and $S(a,4,1)$.

+A complementary line of work seeks explicit obstructions to Schur positivity.
+Building on the special ribbon tabloids of \citet{ER90}, \citet{WW20} gave a combinatorial formula for every Schur coefficient of $X_G$ and used it to produce negative coefficients; see \cref{thm:scoeff}.
+A partition~$\lambda$ \emph{dominates} a partition $\mu$ if $\sum_{i=1}^k\lambda_i\ge \sum_{i=1}^k\mu_i$ for every $k$; we write $\lambda\ge\mu$.
+Following \citet{Sta98}, a graph $G$ is \emph{nice} if, whenever $\lambda\ge\mu$, the existence of a stable partition of type $\lambda$ implies the existence of one of type $\mu$.
+Equivalently,